slub/slub-web-profile/README.md

 Setup / Constant | Comment
 ---------------- | -------
 plugin.tx_slubwebprofile.settings.api.path.eventList             | "language array" to collect paths to call the event list.
-The numbers (sys_language_uid) have to fit with your configured languages. plugin.tx_slubwebprofile.settings.api.path.eventList.0           | Path for the sys_language_uid "0" (as example german), begins and ends with a slash, will be extended with userId plugin.tx_slubwebprofile.settings.api.path.eventList.1           | Path for the sys_language_uid "1" (as example english), begins and ends with a slash, will be extended with userId plugin.tx_slubwebprofile.settings.api.path.userAccountDetail     | Get a single user (contains: account) data plugin.tx_slubwebprofile.settings.api.path.userDashboardDetail   | Get a single user (contains: dashboard) data plugin.tx_slubwebprofile.settings.api.path.userDashboardUpdate   | Update a single user (contains: dashboard) data
+The numbers (sys_language_uid) have to fit with your configured languages. plugin.tx_slubwebprofile.settings.api.path.eventList.0           | Path for the sys_language_uid "0" (as example german), begins and ends with a slash, will be extended with user id plugin.tx_slubwebprofile.settings.api.path.eventList.1           | Path for the sys_language_uid "1" (as example english), begins and ends with a slash, will be extended with user id plugin.tx_slubwebprofile.settings.api.path.messageList           | "language array" to collect paths to call the message list.
+The numbers (sys_language_uid) have to fit with your configured languages. plugin.tx_slubwebprofile.settings.api.path.messageList.0         | Path for the sys_language_uid "0" (as example german), begins and ends with a slash, will be extended with user category plugin.tx_slubwebprofile.settings.api.path.messageList.1         | Path for the sys_language_uid "1" (as example english), begins and ends with a slash, will be extended with user category plugin.tx_slubwebprofile.settings.api.path.userAccountDetail     | Get a single user (contains: account) data plugin.tx_slubwebprofile.settings.api.path.userDashboardDetail   | Get a single user (contains: dashboard) data plugin.tx_slubwebprofile.settings.api.path.userDashboardUpdate   | Update a single user (contains: dashboard) data